Saturday, 5 July 2025

 As I recall the building was attacked and serious damage was caused.

-I recall that my bon MOT, possibly carried in An Phoblacht was that " Briefings there should be no resting place for terrorists."
+I recall that my bon mot,possibly carried in An Phoblacht was that " there should be no resting place for terrorists."

 Lurgan,the killing of police detectives